-Corporate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
+Corpor ate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are: 5 6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.
-Set out in our Corporate Governance Statement at Section 5.3 .
-6.5 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically. □ set out in our Corporate Governance Statement PRINC PLE 7 - RECOGNISE AND MANAGE RISK 7.1 The board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.
-Image: Section 2.1 and we have disclosed a copy of the charter of the committee at: https://joycecorp.com.au/board-charters/ and the information referred to in paragraphs (4) and (5) at: Section 2.1 and Section 3.1 of our Corporate Governance Statement and in the 2021 Annual Report.
-[If the ontity complies with paragraph (b):] and we have disclosed the fact that we do not have a risk committee or committees that satisfy (a) and the processes we employ for everseeing our risk management framework at: [insert location] set out in our Corporate Governance Statement 7.2 The board or a committee of the board should: (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and (b) disclose, in relation to each reporting period, whether such a review has taken place. and we have disclosed whether a review of the entity's risk management framework was undertaken during the reporting period at: Section 3.1 of our Corporate Governance Statement. set out in our Corporate Governance Statement
+Our reasons for not doing so are: 5 6.5 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.
+Set out in our Corporate Governance Statement PRINCI PLE 7 - RECOGNISE AND MANAGE RISK 7.1 The board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.
+If the entity complies with paragraph (a):] and we have disclosed a copy of the charter of the committee at: https://joycegroup.com.au/board-charters/ and the information referred to in paragraphs (4) and (5) at: Section 2.1 of our Corporate Governance Statement and in the most recent Annual Report.
+[If the entity complies with paragraph (b):] and we have disclosed the fact that we do not have a risk committee or committees that satisfy (a) and the processes we employ for everseeing our risk management framework at: [insert location] □ set out in our Corporate Governance Statement 7.2 The board or a committee of the board should: (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and (b) disclose, in relation to each reporting period, whether such a review has taken place. and we have disclosed whether a review of the entity's risk management framework was undertaken during the reporting period at: Section 3.1 of our Corporate Governance Statement. □ set out in our Corporate Governance Statement